arilamstein/streamlit-workshop/README.md

 Improve user experience with layout tools like columns and tabs, and learn how to split code into separate files for UI and data logic.
 This module emphasizes clarity, maintainability, and empathy for future collaborators.

 ### 4. Deployment
 Share your app with the world.
-This module walks through a secure, beginner-friendly deployment workflow using GitHub’s web interface.
+This module walks through a secure, beginner-friendly deployment workflow using Streamlit Cloud and GitHub’s web interface.